 Good leadership will help drive engagement.

-These questions address how well your leadership team is in touch with supporting employees, which is important to sustaining a highly engaged group of employees.
+These questions help you gauge how well your leadership team is in touch with employees and whether they’re creating a supportive, open atmosphere.

 Opportunities for growth